 Sponsors of events which are held on other.
 University premises at which alcoholic beverages are served must first obtain approval from the authorized University official, complete and then secure the registration process outlined below, and abide by the regulations for registered events.
 Permission from the Dean of Student’s Office is required for alcoholic beverages to be served in any public areas of the campus.
 The possession/consumption of alcohol in the public areas of the campus is prohibited, with the exception of officially registered events.
 University-sponsored events for trustees, alumni, parents, and faculty are exempt from the regulations below, except number 8.

-Social events sponsored by student groups, organizations, or clubs where alcohol is sold/served must be registered with the Office of Student Involvement.
+Social events sponsored by student groups, organizations, or clubs where alcohol is sold/served must be registered with the Office for Student Involvement.
 The process of registering social events is intended to create thought in the planning process.
 The registration process also offers an opportunity for registrants to receive important information such as copies of the University alcohol policy and state law, fact sheets on alcohol, and event planning recommendations.

 Regulations for Registered Events: